Hours of Operation:

 Lucky Street Gallery opened its doors thirty years ago in a small storefront.
 Since then, Lucky Street has grown and expanded to become Florida's premiere contemporary art gallery, recognized by, among others, the New York Times, Vogue Magazine, Travel & Leisure, Art in America, ArtNews, international travel guides, and Florida Monthly magazine.
 Florida Monthly readers have voted Lucky Street the best gallery in Florida for two years running.

-Lucky Street represents both new and established artists, many of whom live in Key West.
+Lucky Street represents both emerging and established artists, many of whom live in Key West.
 Their work has been exhibited not only at Lucky Street, but also in major galleries across the United States and in Europe.
-Our accomplished and talented artists are celebrated by many awards, including 10 South Florida Cultural Consortium awards, Rodel Foundation fellowships, major grants and scholarships, and best in show honors.
+Our accomplished and talented artists are celebrated by many awards, including 11 South Florida Cultural Consortium awards, Rodel Foundation fellowships, major grants and scholarships, and best in show honors.

 Lucky Street is located at the corner of Greene and Simonton Streets, on the "Waterfront Corridor".
 This site boasts Key West’s only outdoor gallery sculpture gardens, the site of temporary and permanent sculpture installations.
 It is an oasis on a busy street.

 The Gallery is within easy walking distance of the Westin, Hyatt, Pier House, Ocean Key Resort and other luxury accomodations.

 The gallery plans to again raise the bar with an ambitious 2013-2014 season, which will be launched November 24 - December 1, 2013 at ART!
 KEY WEST!, the island's annual Art Festival.
 The holiday opening will feature new works by our resident artists, as well as some promising new artist for patrons’ consideration.
 Click on this link for the complete exhibition schedule.